jiannazzone/jiannazzone/README.md

 _Pronouns he/him_

-If you like my work, consider supporting me with a donation [via PayPal](https://www.paypal.me/jiannazzone).
+If you like my work, consider supporting me with [a donation](https://www.buymeacoffee.com/aiannazzone).